Chelsea wins thrilling Women's FA Cup final with extra time victory over Manchester City - KESQ

 It was a hugely important moment for Raso on the biggest of stages.
 Four years ago, she wasn’t even sure whether she would walk again after breaking three vertebrae in an on-pitch collision while playing in the US.

-But the Chelsea side can lay claim to being one of the best the women’s game has seen in the country.
+But this Chelsea side can lay claim to being one of the best the women’s game has seen in the country.

 There were some concerns about whether the physical and emotional toll of winning the women’s league title on the final day of the season’s last weekend, following a grueling season-long battle with Arsenal, would have taken too much out of the Chelsea side, but Kerr’s relentless energy encapsulated the desire the team plays with.